legal resources necessary to hold negligent facilities accountable.

 According to the state survey team, the nursing home “failed to maintain an effective infection control program designed to provide a safe, sanitary and comfortable environment.”
 The nursing home also failed to “help prevent the development and transmission of communicable diseases and infections” for four residents.

 Failure to Implement a Program That Monitors Antibiotic Use – citation date June 14, 2018

 The facility received a citation for a violation due to their failure “to have an effective antibiotic stewardship program.”
 The surveyors reviewed a resident’s MDS (Minimum Data Set) Assessment and medical records that revealed” “no evidence of a repeat vaginal culture had been ordered or obtained to ensure the infection was adequately treated by the antibiotic ordered and no evidence of antibiotic monitoring as required.”

 The state surveyors begin an investigation over a deficiency that involved the facility’s failure “to ensure hand hygiene procedures were performed by staff involved in direct resident contact.” two staff members “failed to perform hand washing procedures after providing peri-care” for a resident.

 Do you suspect that your grandparent, parent or spouse died prematurely or suffered serious injury while a resident at Mountain View Nursing and Rehabilitation Center?
-If so, Kentucky nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 can help.
-Our law firm fights aggressively on behalf of Bell County victims of mistreatment living in long-term facilities including nursing homes in Pineville.
+If so, contact us today!
+The Kentucky nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 can help.
+Our network of attorneys fights aggressively on behalf of Bell County victims of mistreatment living in long-term facilities including nursing homes in Pineville.

 We provide every client with a “No Win/No-Fee” Guarantee.
 This guarantee ensures that your family will owe us nothing if we are unable to obtain compensation on your behalf.